 - making adjustments to campaigns that aren’t working

 - budgeting that supports their growth goals

 As if these obstacles weren’t enough to overcome, two more considerable hurdles keep business owners frustrated and disappointed with in-house marketing.

 Why You Don’t Get the Marketing Results You Want

 Simply put, you must be an excellent marketer to get results.

 Let that sink in for a moment.
 You must be great—not average, or even above average.
 To become great at in-house marketing, you will need two things.

 The first is desire.
-If you’re honest about it, marketing isn’t something you enjoy.
-Besides, there are other things you would rather do with your time off.
-But if you don’t want to become a skilled marketer, you will never be good enough to get the results you need.
+If you are like most business owners, marketing isn’t something you enjoy.
+But if you don’t have the drive to become a skilled marketer, you will never be good enough to get the results you need.